logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-burrow.md

 ## Overview

+Burrow is a monitoring application for Apache Kafka that monitors committed offsets for all consumers and calculates the status of those consumers on demand.
+It automatically monitors all consumers and their consumed partitions.

 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

-To send your Prometheus-format Kafka Burrow metrics to Logz.io, you need to add the **inputs.burrow** and **outputs.http** plug-ins to your Telegraf configuration file.
+To send your Prometheus-format Burrow metrics to Logz.io, you need to add the **inputs.burrow** and **outputs.http** plug-ins to your Telegraf configuration file.

 #### Configuring Telegraf to send your metrics data to Logz.io

 <div class="tasklist">

+##### Set up Burrow

+Install Burrow to monitor your Kafka installation.
+The setup instructions are described [here](https://github.com/linkedin/Burrow).

 ##### Set up Telegraf v1.17 or higher